zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

 ## WHOOPS---I lied!
 This describes a program from 1966, not 2022.[^acm]

-**Weizenbaum** was shocked at the reaction to **ELIZA.**  He noticed three main phenomena which disturbed him greatly.[^eliza]
+**Weizenbaum** was shocked at the reaction to **ELIZA.**  He noticed three main phenomena which disturbed him greatly.[^Eliza]

 1. "A number of practising psychiatrists seriously believed the DOCTOR computer program could grow into a nearly completely automatic form of psychotherapy."

-2. "I was startled to see how quickly and how very deeply people coversing with DOCTOR became emotionally involved\ldots."
+2. "I was startled to see how quickly and how very deeply people conversing with DOCTOR became emotionally involved\ldots."

 3. "...a belief that it demonstrated a general solution to the problem of computer understanding of natural language."

 [^acm]: Weizenbaum J. ELIZA---a computer program for the study of natural language communication between man and machine. *Commun ACM.* 1966;9(1):36--45.

-[^eliza]: Weizenbaum, J. 1976. *Computer Power & Human Reason.* W.H.
+[^Eliza]: Weizenbaum, J. 1976. *Computer Power & Human Reason.* W.H.
 Freeman & Co.

 ## Can AI be used in medicine?